-The Counseling Department is here as a resource for your son as he experiences a time of growth, accomplishment, and change.
+The Counseling Department is here as a resource for students as they experience a time of growth, accomplishment, and change.
 Our counselors work to help Army and Navy Academy both boarding and day school students develop the competencies necessary to make self-directed, realistic, and responsible decisions.
 Counselors play a critical role in helping provide support to our male students through classroom guidance lessons, group activities, one-on-one counseling sessions, and school-wide counseling initiatives.

 Students, especially in a boarding school, often seek out their friends or peers when they are experiencing a problem.
 For this reason, we provide a Peer Counseling Program, so students (cadets) can reach out anytime and know that they will be understood and heard.

 To prepare students for this important role, Peer Counselors attend intense training, led by the Counseling Department.
 During training, they work on listening and conflict resolution skills.
 Peer Counselors, easily identified on campus by their blue and orange chord, are also trained by staff on how to identify if a personal situation should be referred to an adult counselor.
-Adult counselors and our school psychologist offer individualized and group sessions to support and address any issues that arise.
+Professionally trained counselors offer individualized and group sessions to support and address any issues that arise.
 Peer Counseling and Peer Tutoring are offered under clubs so students have time to meet and get training and support.

 There is nothing more gratifying than witnessing a student’s improvement in academics and the thrill that comes from college acceptance letters to top colleges, universities, and service academies.
 It is not surprising that alumni often stay in touch with their counselor and share how their lives were shaped while attending the Academy.
 Counselors play a vital role in this transformative learning experience.